docker/docs/engine/security/https.md

     .................................................................................................++
     e is 65537 (0x10001)

+Then generate the server's CSR:

     $ openssl req -subj "/CN=$HOST" -sha256 -new -key server-key.pem -out server.csr

-Next, we're going to sign the public key with our CA:

-Since TLS connections can be made through IP address as well as DNS name, the IP addresses need to be specified when creating the certificate.
+Next, we're going to sign the public key with our CA. Since TLS connections can be made through IP address as well as DNS name, the IP addresses need to be specified when creating the certificate.
 For example, to allow connections using `10.10.10.20` and `127.0.0.1`:

     $ echo subjectAltName = DNS:$HOST,IP:10.10.10.20,IP:127.0.0.1 >> extfile.cnf